 So what went wrong with your list building efforts?

-My big goal for you by the time you’ve finished reading this post is to be armed with all the information you need to fix your optin page and get a fantastic conversion rate (and plenty of email sign ups too).
+My big goal for you by the time you’ve finished reading this post is to be armed with all the information you need to fix your optin page and get a fantastic conversion rate (and plenty of email sign ups too), and understand exactly how that page fits in your funnel to bring you new customers.

 Let’s start with a look at some numbers.